BinTianqi/OwnDroidDocs/docs/Permission.md

 pm list users
 ```

-You should remove all accounts on your device before activate Device owner
+Activation will fail if there are any accounts on your device.

 This command will list all accounts on your device